Tarawera Sewerage Scheme

 November 2021 | RLC contracts for the detailed design of the preferred LPGP scheme. |

-June 2021 | Council considers the results of its Long Term Plan community consultation and adopts changes to the initial proposal for the reticulation bringing the scheme forward to 2021-2024/25 years.
+June 2021 | Council considers the results of its Long-Term Plan community consultation and adopts changes to the initial proposal for the reticulation bringing the scheme forward to 2021-2024/25 years.
 Council provides funds in the 2021/22 year for the detailed design of the preferred option to enable a more accurate construction cost to be defined which will determine the ‘net contribution’ to be paid by residents.
 Council also commits to progressing the scheme as part of the 2021-31 Long-Term Plan. |

 Early 2021 | Following concerns from the local community, expressed in feedback and consultations, that some in the Tarawera community may not be able to make a lump sum payment on completion, a funding sub-committee was formed.
-Committee consists of council officers, Rotorua Lakes Community Board, elected members, a BOPRC local member and Tarawera community representatives.
-Committee considers repayment options and develops criteria laying out a modified repayment option. |
+The committee consists of council officers, Rotorua Lakes Community Board, elected members, a BOPRC local member and Tarawera community representatives.
+The committee considers repayment options and develops criteria laying out a modified repayment option. |

-November 2020 | Council acknowledges the community request and passes resolution agreeing to incorporate funding in its draft 2021-31 Long Term Plan and the Capital Funding Plan for the phased implementation of the scheme subject to community wide consultation of the Draft LTP.
-The design and delivery of the scheme and approves work to progress the detailed design, enabling a more accurate construction cost to be defined which will determine the ‘contribution’ to be paid by residents. |
+November 2020 | Council acknowledges the community request and passes resolution agreeing to incorporate funding in its draft 2021-31 Long Term Plan and the Capital Funding Plan for the phased implementation of the scheme subject to community-wide consultation of the Draft LTP |

 2019 | Second Cultural Impact Assessment carried out, exploring the effects of several solution options and pipeline routes.
-The proposed Spencer Road – Tarawera Road pipeline route was more culturally acceptable because it avoided wāhi tupuna. |
+The proposed Spencer Road – Tarawera Road pipeline route was more culturally acceptable because it avoided wāhi tupuna.
+Council noted that Iwi appointed technical/cultural advisors should be appointed to ensure culturally sensitive sites are identified and works are designed to mitigate cultural risks. |

 October 2018 | LTSSC confirms preferred option (reticulation) to the Rotorua Wastewater Treatment Plant via the public road network to Ōkāreka pumping station, with on-site low-pressure grinder pumps (LPGPs) for each property.
-This option was favoured because; of the lowest overall long-term cost for homeowners as well as for the Council’s long-term network operations, would achieve, in the most cost-effective way the goals of removing untreated sewerage from the lake and help to measurably improve water quality at Tarawera, avoids wāhi tupuna (ancestral sites), and could be implemented quickly (resource consent is not required).
-Cost estimates for the preferred concept option were carried out to obtain indicative early cost parameters. |
+This option was favoured because of the lowest overall long-term cost for homeowners as well as for the Council’s long-term network operations, would achieve, in the most cost-effective way the goals of removing untreated sewerage from the lake and help to measurably improve water quality at Tarawera, avoids wāhi tupuna (ancestral sites), and could be implemented quickly (resource consent is not required). |

 2018 | LTSSC consider the five possible viable wastewater options. |